 The 25 min drive out to the famous Pukeiti Rhododendron Park is a definite must-do.
-An afternoon stroll along it’s beautiful tracks will refresh our spirits.
+An afternoon stroll along it’s beautiful tracks will refresh the spirits.
 A helpful map is provided too and at this time of year the Rhododendrons are dripping with vibrant coloured blooms:

 Here’s a handy hint, if you’re travelling to New Plymouth between 15 Dec and 25 Jan, you’ll be able to enjoy the Festival of Lights, a spectacular visual extravaganza involving the entire city.
 It’s a romantic and joyful celebration: